Aditri-R/velocity-AI/README.md

 ## Objective

-Design a clean, conversion-focused landing page that communicates the value of AI-powered workforce management.
+Designed a clean, conversion-focused landing page that communicates the value of AI-powered workforce management.

 ## Features